Tennis Games To Play

 Rules: This game is pretty easy and can be played right on a tennis court or even anywhere else with a lot of space.
 Everyone spreads out and one person hits the ball into the air while calling out a point value for the ball.
 Whoever catches the ball gets that many points, but if you drop it you lose that many points.
 The first to 100 points wins!

-Check out the current rentals available at Casa Del Mar to book your next family vacation.
+Check out the beachfront rentals available at Casa Del Mar to book your next family vacation.